Keru-Zeng/PHAS0077-Scientific-Computing-Individual-Research-Project/README.md

 tqdm                      4.64.0

 ## Reference
-These codes are modified base on
+These codes are modified base on:
-@misc{sagarkaggle,
-  Author = {Abhinav Sagar},
-  Title = {Kaggle Solutions},
-  Year = {2019},
-  Journal = {Github},
-}
-,which could be accessed from: https://towardsdatascience.com/nucleus-segmentation-using-u-net-eceb14a9ced4
+1. Sagar, Abhinav.
+“Nucleus Segmentation using U-Net: How can deep learning be used for segmenting medical images?”, 2019.
+Accessed from https://towardsdatascience.com/nucleus-segmentation-using-u-net-eceb14a9ced4.

-and "Label image regions", which could be accessd from https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_label.html
+2. "Label image regions", accessd from https://scikit-image.org/docs/stable/auto_examples/segmentation/plot_label.html

-and Adrian Rosebrock,"Watershed OpenCV", 2015, accessed from https://pyimagesearch.com/2015/11/02/watershed-opencv/
+3. Adrian Rosebrock.
+"Watershed OpenCV", 2015.
+Accessed from https://pyimagesearch.com/2015/11/02/watershed-opencv/